 Why You Get Tight Neck and Shoulder Muscles

-If you find that you stretch, foam roll or do ball release exercises for your tight neck and shoulder muscles, and only get short lasting relief, then it’s time to change up your plan of action.
-It’s no use having good range of motion if you can’t control it.
-It’s important, after you get a joint or muscle moving, you re-train your brain how to use this new range of motion safely.
+If you find that you stretch, foam roll or do ball release exercises for your tight neck and shoulder muscles, and only get short-lasting relief, then it’s time to change up your plan of action.
+It’s no use having a good range of motion if you can’t control it.
+It’s important after you get a joint or muscle moving, you re-train your brain on how to use this new range of motion safely.

 PSST . . .
 Heres a FREEBIE I made for you

 What Does Your Shoulder Blade Have To Do With It?

 The shoulder blade is the link between our neck, mid-back and shoulder joint (technically it is part of the shoulder joint, but you don’t need a full-blown anatomy lesson).
 The shoulder requires both stability and mobility to function properly.

 Think of the shoulder blade and shoulder joint the same way you would your hip (they are both ball and socket joints, and they both require large ranges of motion and plenty of stability to ensure they function pain-free).
 I bet you have done some glute activation exercises in your time to stabilise the hip.
 So why not do the same with your shoulder and shoulder blade.